deepakshradha/deepakshradha/README.md

 # Welcome to My GitHub! 👋

-Hi, I’m a data enthusiast based in Bangalore, India.
+Hi, I’m a data enthusiast based in India.

 I got into data because I believe that behind every number lies a story—and telling that story can improve operations, increase efficiency, and uncover new opportunities.
 What drives me daily is the opportunity to solve real-world problems with data.